From: London, England

 Most view Deep Purple as the heavy hard rock band that packed arenas in the 70s and 80s, but typically only hardcore fans, and of course TWOS, journey back to their late 60s work, which is much more psychedelic, progressive and, in some places, even quite poppy.
 Along with Led Zeppelin and Black Sabbath, Deep Purple is considered by many to have been one of the pioneers of hard rock and heavy metal, although the band has always hated the classification "heavy metal" and still refuses to be labeled as such.

 The group's genesis can be traced back to 1967 when former Searchers drummer Chris Curtis pitched the idea of creating a unique musical ensemble he called "the Roundabout" to London businessman Tony Edwards.
 Like an English traffic roundabout, the band would rotate members in and out, invoking a refreshing sense of dynamic.
 Edwards was impressed by the idea and agreed to finance the venture with two business partners: John Coletta and Ron Hire (Hire-Edwards-Coletta - HEC Enterprises).
 The first recruit for the project was the classically trained John Lord (organ, keyboards), who had previously played in the Artwoods (led by Art Wood, brother of future Rolling Stones guitarist Ronnie Wood).
 Soon to follow was Ritchie Blackmore (guitar) and then an old friend of Lord's, Nick Simper (bass, vocals).
 The lineup was completed with Rod Evans (lead vocals) and Ian Paice (drums), not before Curtis dropped out of the project.
 After a brief tour of Denmark in the spring of 1968, Blackmore suggested changing their name to Deep Purple, which was his grandmother's favorite song.
+It should also be noted that around this time, Blackmore, Lord and Paice briefly backed up the duo Sun Dragon on their records.

 In the early summer of 1968, the band released their first single (the Joe South penned 'Hush' b/w the excellent 'One More Rainy Day').
 'Hush' became a huge hit in the U.S., peaking at #4, but surprisingly didn't chart at all in the U.K. This prompted their first LP (Shades Of Deep Purple) to be first issued in America later that summer, about two months before it was finally released in the U.K. The album also did well in America, hitting an impressive #24 on the charts, but again made little impact in Britain.